brix-ag/camunda-connector-utils/README.md

 Choices were improved with v1.3, a [state-of-the-art implementation](#state-of-the-art-example) using this new `choiceEnum` feature can be found below.

 With the introduction of the `@PropertyGroup` annotation in v1.4 it is possible to split the request class by groups (or anything) and not just by choices.
+The [mail thymeleaf connector](https://github.com/brix-ag/mail-thymeleaf-connector) uses all those features.

 ## Form